DingXiaoH/ACNet/README.md

 # ACNet

+News:
+1. Zhang et al. used our ACB in their model [ACFD](https://arxiv.org/abs/2007.00899), which won the **1st place** in IJCAI 2020 iCartoon Face Challenge (Detection Track).
+Congratulations!
+2. Liu et al. extended ACB to EACB (Enhanced Asym Conv Block) in their [MMDM](https://openaccess.thecvf.com/content_CVPRW_2020/html/w31/Liu_MMDM_Multi-Frame_and_Multi-Scale_for_Image_Demoireing_CVPRW_2020_paper.html), which helped them won the **3rd place** in NTIRE 2020 Challenge on Image Demoireing at CVPR 2020.
+Congratulations!
+3. MMDM also won the **4th place** in NTIRE 2020 Challenge on Real Image Denoising at CVPR 2020.
+Congratulations again!
+4. ACNet has been used in several real business products.
+5. At ICCV 2019, I was told that ACNet improved the performance of some semantic segmentation tasks by 2%.
+So glad to hear that!

 ICCV 2019 paper: [ACNet: Strengthening the Kernel Skeletons for Powerful CNN via Asymmetric Convolution Blocks](http://openaccess.thecvf.com/content_ICCV_2019/papers/Ding_ACNet_Strengthening_the_Kernel_Skeletons_for_Powerful_CNN_via_Asymmetric_ICCV_2019_paper.pdf).

 Other implementations:
 1. [PaddlePaddle](https://github.com/paddlepaddle/paddle) re-implementation for [building ACNet](https://github.com/PaddlePaddle/models/blob/develop/PaddleCV/image_classification/models/resnet_acnet.py) and [converting the weights](https://github.com/PaddlePaddle/models/tree/develop/PaddleCV/image_classification/utils/acnet) has been accepted by PaddlePaddle official repo.
 Amazing work by @parap1uie-s!
 2. Tensorflow2: an easy plugin module (https://github.com/CXYCarson/TF_AcBlock)!
 Just use it to build your model and call deploy() to convert it into the inference-time structure!
 Amazing work by @CXYCarson!

-News:
-1. ACNet has been used in real business products.
-2. At ICCV 2019, I was told that ACNet improved the performance of some semantic segmentation tasks by 2%.
-So glad to hear that!
-3. Deployed in more business products.

 This demo will show you how to
 1. Build an ACNet with Asymmetric Convolution Block.
 Just a few lines of code!